kiba/Writings/for_science/chp27_epilogue.md

 "You're getting better," she said.

-"I haven't found the need to cease taking medication," the ace pilot said.
-"A purpose in life with my grandson starve off that feeling.
-The doctors said they feel more comfortable with me.
-I am not going to drop dead."
+"Of course dear, I have been taking my medicine," the ace pilot said.
+"A purpose in life with my grandson motivated me to not miss a dose.
+The doctor already said that she's feeling a whole lot better about me not suddenly dropping off dead."

-"Of course.
-I received letters from your doctor."
+"I know.
+She told me."

 "Now dear, I got in contact with a lawyer.
 They're willing to take on your case."

 She shook her head.
 "You don't need to do that for me."

 "Maybe.
 But I need to do it for our grandson.
-You need to be here.
+You need to be free.
 Sidonia needs you."

 "Appealing to my patriotism, Saitou?"

 "It's the truth."

-"I don't want any more shop talk or politics from you.
+"You know what I am going to say.
+I don't want any more shop talk or politics from you.
 I just want to enjoy our time together."

 "As you wish, dear."